 DIVIDE THE DUTIES

-One company can’t dominate the duties or or it is not a joint announcement.
+One company can’t dominate the duties or it is not a joint announcement.
 This also forces the companies to work together to approve what the others have created as their part of the announcement.
-There are analyst lists, invitations, charts, follow up issues and any number of duties that need to be attended to and dived up.
+There are analyst lists, invitations, charts, follow-up issues and any number of duties that need to be attended to and dived up.
 Once that is done, you must rely on each other and the level of trust inherently rises.

-It’s important that the analyst see this as equal amongst the companies.
+It’s important that the analyst see this as equal among the companies.
 One company presenting more than another is a dead give away.
 You can’t help Q and A as the analysts will direct the question directly to a company.

 You either put your differences aside and work together, or you’ll never get anything done.
-It’s tough to do when your day job is to hammer the company that you are working with other than on the announcement.
+It’s tough to do when your day job is to hammer the company that you are working with other than on the joint effort.
 These are the days of co-opetition though.
 You learn to get along or you’ll never make it to announcement day.